 Evergreen content is content that has a long life.
 You can share it now, in a few weeks, in a few months and maybe even in a few years.

 Evergreen content is a smart marketing strategy for a number of reasons:

 - You get more bang for your content buck if you can reshare the same relevant and engaging content more than once

 - Evergreen content can be great for SEO if you get the headline and keyword phrases right

-- You build up a library of useful content that can be repurposed as videos, infographics, other blog posts, social media micro posts etc.
+- You build up a library of useful content that can be repurposed as videos, blog posts, social media micro posts, graphics etc.

-- Readers recognize you as a resource rather than as a blog with lots of one-off posts
+- Readers will recognize you as a resource

 6. Include a Call to Action (CTA)

 The call to action (CTA) is the catalyst of effective content marketing.